 I sat and waited.
 My nod on that Zoom call was one of “Okay, tell me more.”
 (I didn’t say it, I just waited).

 And then he finally tapped into what I have labeled “the F word.”

 Feelings cannot be ignored when change is in the air.

 He started to talk about his FEELINGS.

-We know, as more information about neuropsychology becomes available, that emotions and facts cannot live without each other.
+As more information about neuropsychology becomes available we know, that emotions and facts cannot live without each other.
 It really is impossible to think without feeling.

-No matter how hard we want to compartmentalize, emotions push their way to couple with logic.
+No matter how hard you want to compartmentalize, emotions push their way to couple with logic.

-Look, everyone is worried about the state of the world right now.
-When will things return to ‘business as usual’?
+Look, everyone worries about the state of the world right now.
+When will things return to ‘business as usual?

 I believe it will become “business as unusual.”

 Do you have any guesses about what your work world will look like six months or a year from now?